Jean-Sébastien Simonoviez

-Jean-Sébastien Simonoviez (born 1966 in Caen, France), is a French multi-instrumentalist, composer, author and arranger.
+Jean-Sébastien Simonoviez (born 1966) is a French multi-instrumentalist, composer, author and arranger.

 Biography

 Jean-Sébastien Simonoviez was born to a music-loving father and a hobbyist pianist mother.

 From the age of 5, he begins to study classical piano with an “old school” teacher.
 At 7 years old, he joins a music school in which he is suggested to choose a second instrument (the trumpet).
 Until the age of 14, he learns and integrates basic music skills, (reading, writing, theory).
 From 16 years old, he starts playing with other musicians.

 In 1989, he records André Jaume's disc "Standards" with Olivier Clerc and François Méchali for the label CELP.
 Guitarist Pascal Salé, with whom he travels throughout France, teaches him harmony and improvisation techniques.

 During the 1990s, he takes part in numerous projects (concerts and recordings, with European musicians such as JP Llabador, Denis Fournier, Fred Monino, JR Dalerci, Joël Allouche, Doudou Gouirand, Philippe Gareil, Maurizio Giammarco, Paolo Fresu... and Americans (Sangoma Everett, Jim Pepper)).
 He also records with his group Soma « Tacha » (Nil records) dist ZZ.
 The trio will be on tour for some time with Philippe Petrucciani.

 In 1991 he records Transe Lucide with Jean Jacques Avenel and Tony Moreno.
 Parallel to that, he teaches at the Professional Training Musical Institute of Salon-de-Provence“.
 In the room where he gives piano lessons a drum kit is permanently set up, he then learns how to play the drums as a self-taught man.
 He soon plays in groups as a drummer, namely with pianist Perrine Mansuy.
-On some occasions, he plays with other musicians such as Alain Jean Marie, Michel Grailler, Siegfried Kessler or the English saxophonist Peter King.
+On some occasions, he plays with other musicians such as Alain Jean-Marie, Michel Grailler, Siegfried Kessler or the English saxophonist Peter King.

 From the late 90s, he regularly goes to New York, and shares his time between the United States of America and France.